OfficeDev/outlook-dev-docs/docs/rest/get-started.md

 ### Registering an app

 > [!NOTE]
-> This example scenario will use the the [authorization code flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).
+> This example scenario will use the [authorization code flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).
 The steps for the [implicit flow](/azure/active-directory/develop/active-directory-v2-protocols-implicit) or [client credentials flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-client-creds) will be slightly different.

 You can use the [Application Registration Portal](https://apps.dev.microsoft.com/) to quickly register an app that uses any of the Outlook APIs.